 In order to be eligible to participate in placement at clinical facilities, health science students must use the approved vendor to complete the drug screen protocol.
-The drug screen is not a requirement for acceptance to the program.
-The drug screen will be required as part of screening for clinical placement and registration for the clinical courses.
+The drug screen is not a requirement for acceptance to the program, but is required as part of screening for clinical placement and registration for the clinical courses.
+All fees associated with the criminal background check and drug screen will be the responsibility of the student.
 The drug screen will not be reviewed by RCC staff or faculty.
 Students must be prepared to provide printed background report results to their clinical site at any time during their enrollment in the health science program.
 Students have one opportunity per enrollment cycle for the selected health science program to conduct a drug screen in accordance with the College's policies and procedures and with whom the College has contracted to provide clinical training and experience.
 If a urine sample is deemed too dilute by the testing facility, the student must submit samples until the test can be completed with a definitive negative or positive result.
 Any additional cost is at the expense of the student.